-Another structure stands in the form of an ornate hut with the pillared corridor around it.
-Beautifully painted walls are in black, red and yellow colors.
-It had some other ethnic scenes depicted with white and red being the prominent colors and long boats in the middle.
+Another structure stands in the form of an ornate hut with a pillared corridor around it.
+Beautifully painted walls are in black, red, and yellow colors.
+It had some other ethnic scenes depicted with white and red being the prominent colors and longboats in the middle.

 It was a pleasant visit.
-I definitely recommend this museum to anyone visiting Araku Valley.
-A trip to Araku Valley is a weekend get away from Visakhapatnam.
+I definitely recommend this museum to anyone visiting Visakhapatnam.
+A trip to the valley is a nice weekend getaway from Visakhapatnam.

-Recommend you to read more about Places to visit in Araku valley.
+Recommend you to read the following travel blog on places to visit in this region.